rhythm-on-github/P7/readme.md

 [Raytune](https://github.com/ray-project/ray/tree/master/python/ray/tune) and their [paper](https://arxiv.org/abs/1807.05118) for providing a framework for hyperparameter tuning

-[SDMetrics](https://github.com/sdv-dev/SDMetrics) for providing many metrics used to evaluate the quality of the produced output
+[SDMetrics](https://github.com/sdv-dev/SDMetrics) for providing some of the metrics used to evaluate the quality of the produced output

 [AMIE](https://github.com/lajus/amie) and their [paper](https://suchanek.name/work/publications/eswc-2020-amie-3.pdf) for rule inferencing